jasperyzh/wabisabi-blog/content/blog/220306-first-post.md

 ---
-title: Quick blog setup using NuxtJS & nuxt/content
+title: First Post
-description: a first hello to you, the viewer. welcome.
+description: A huge thank you and hello to you! <3
 slug: 220306-first-post
-img_src: 220306-first-post.jpg
+tag: nice
 ---

-# Quick blog setup using NuxtJS & nuxt/content

 This blog is created with nuxt.js with nuxt/content.